tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * In order to simplify our development process, we will employ the following approach:
-  1. Follow the *Vitis Application Acceleration Development (VAAD) Flow*.
+  1. Follow the *Vitis Application Acceleration Development (VAAD) Flow* {cite}`dh215`.
   2. Use HLS to develop DSP kernels under the VAAD flow.
 We will discuss more about the HLS design process in {numref}`sec:hls`.

 ## Vitis Application Acceleration Development Flow
-* The VAAD flow {cite}`ug1393` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the development of the required interfaces is all automated by Vitis.
+* The VAAD flow {cite}`dh215` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the development of the required interfaces is all automated by Vitis.
+For embedded system development, the VAAD flow corresponds to the *Vitis Integrated Flow* since Vitis v2024.2 {cite}`ug1701`.

-* It contains:
+* The components constitute a VAAD flow inlcude:
   - a *Vitis extensible platform* which serves as an abstraction of the PL hardware to the host application development process, and the platform is composed of
     - a *domain* with the necessary software to run Linux on the PS host
-    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupt signals
+    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernels control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupt signals
     ```{figure} ../figs/vitis_platform.png